BAD CREDIT LOANS IN TEXAS

 INTEREST RATES IN TEXAS FOR BAD CREDIT

-The Statutory Laws for interest rates in Texas have been limited to 6% or 18% on judgements.
+The Statutory Laws for interest rates in Texas have been limited to 6% or 18% on judgments.
 These laws allow for an exemption for business and commercial loans, investments and open-ended accounts.
 Texas does not regulate their payday lending and the interest rates they charge the borrower.
 If the lender and the borrower agree to the terms and rates of the loan, then the statutory laws do not apply.

-Payday lenders have been banned in 15 states to-date - The Consumer Financial Protection Bureau have placed strict guidelines on payday lenders and auto-title lenders which are scheduled to be implemented in 2019.
+Payday lenders have been banned in 15 states to-date - The Consumer Financial Protection Bureau has placed strict guidelines on payday lenders and auto-title lenders which are scheduled to be implemented in 2019.
 The C.F.P.B. feel that those vulnerable borrowers need to be protected from predatory lenders.
 Often these lenders will target those they know cannot repay the loan.
 The C.F.P.B. wants to implement regulatory laws that these lenders must follow underwriting guidelines and roll-over limits that protect those who use short-term lenders.

 Texas, on the other hand, feels that by restricting how payday lenders operate, those who are unable to access traditional loans with good rates and terms will lose a valuable resource for when they require emergency cash.
 With 14.7% (2018) of all Texans living in poverty, these regulations remove their access to short-term cash.